Early History

 Peter Evans has evidence that Robin Hood's Penny Stone may have been

+broken up by road builders.
 Certainly, archaeological excavation may reveal the authenticity or

-otherwise of these megaliths.
+otherwise of these megliths.

 From: The Ancient Halls of Halifax 1913